mrakgr/Trading-Journal/journal_2025.md

 I actually do enjoy watching it.
 It's very informative.

 I have no trouble believing Lance that he made 100m in trading profits during his career.

+5:45pm.
+I just need a proper break.
+I need to give myself leeway to succeed in the markets.
+And I might not even get to resume the journey this year if the job that I have lined up manifests.

+Let me take that break.
+I'll have resting be my job.
+I should take some time to digest my thoughts of Qullamaggie's method.

+In fact, why don't I do a write up of it, and let my thoughts loose?

+How about I write an article since I don't feel like doing a video yet?
+I'll start work on it tomorrow.

+I could do it in the same format as Roman Paolucci.

+5:55pm.
+Let me close this journal for a while.
+Time to work on resting.